 You can add videos and images to make it more exciting, and these can be created via an app or a computer.
 Kahoot! also allows you to keep your quiz private while sharing with the people you want through a unique PIN.
 This means you can share it with your class without worrying about others trying to join.

-The basic account is free, however, if you’re wanting to utilise the full educational package which includes more players and advanced slide layouts then a paid subscription will be needed.
+The basic account is free; however, if you want to utilise the complete educational package, which includes more players and advanced slide layouts, then a paid subscription will be needed.
 There are also many alternatives to Kahoot! that are free if that’s what you are looking for.

 Quizalize uses curriculum-based learning to make quizzes for students.
 Choose your subject and test your students.
 You can then track the data in one place, to easily find out who is exceeding and who is falling behind.